 Make sure auto-run python scripts is enabled in the preferences (Ctrl-Alt-U > File) or 'Trusted Source' when loading the file.
 Some dependencies such as drivers and scripts execution rely on it.

 Unfortunately, there are a few cases where the binding may fail.
 This is due to the current limitation of the Blender automatic weight solver.
 Hopefully there are workarounds to get it work perfectly.
 Unbind the character, try one of the following, and bind again.

 Enable Split Parts: Meshes made of multiple non-connected pieces (clothes, teeth, eyes...) may skin poorly/not at all if Split Parts is not enabled.

-Unit scale: Try to scale up the character and armature (S key, then type numpad 10 to scale ten time bigger), bind the mesh, then scale it down (S key, type numpad 0.1) to reset to the inital scale.
+Unit scale: If the mesh is too small with a high number of vertices, binding may fail.
+Try to scale up the character and armature (S key, then type numpad 10 to scale ten time bigger), bind the mesh, then scale it down (S key, type numpad 0.1) to reset to the inital scale.